APPEARS ON: HSAL 50, 52

 APPEARS ON: HSAL 44, 49, 50, 56

-Mel & Myra began writing & playing together a few years back.
-A few DIY recordings & personnel additions (Aaron & Joey) later, we find a quartet swirling around tunes that should feel welcome among the various waves of shoegaze revival.
+Mel & Myra began writing and playing together a few years back.
+A few DIY recordings and personnel additions (Aaron and Joey) later, we find a quartet swirling around tunes that should feel welcome among the various waves of shoegaze revival.
 Theirs is a special beauty where a vibrant aesthetic is married with lyrical content that mines shadowy corners of life.

 APPEARS ON: HSAL 38